Salauyou/Java-Utils/README.md

 Some useful utilities I use in Java projects.

-**ExpirableMap** - Thread-safe `Map<K, V>` decorator, where every entry has specified expiration time which is measured from the moment the entry was added.
+**ExpirableMap** - Thread-safe `Map<K, V>` decorator, where every entry has specified expiration time which is measured from the moment the entry was put to the map.
 Clean-up of expired elements is performed automatically on every write/read invocation, so it is guaranteed that no expired entries will be returned by `get(key)` method.
 Expiration management is implemented based on internal `LinkedList` and don't utilize any additional threads.